Definition of

 Biological diversity is important for the planet.

-Furthermore, diversity is linked to genetics , so much so that there is a concept known as genetic diversity , which is dedicated to the study of the different phenotypes between individuals that are part of the same species, and how each one interacts with the environment .
+Furthermore, diversity is linked to genetics , so much so that there is a concept known as genetic diversity and which is dedicated to the study of the various phenotypes between individuals that are part of the same species, and how each one interacts with the environment .

 Ecological diversity

-Ecological diversity is another of the major branches of biodiversity.
+Ecological diversity is another of the great branches within biodiversity.
 It is dedicated to the study of the variety of species existing within the same ecosystem.
-We could say that it is the synthetic study of biodiversity, which focuses only on the specimens that exist in the same habitat and is dedicated to studying the way in which the actions of these can modify the natural environment.
-Ecological diversity analyses the composition of the landscape, the variety of species that reside there and the influences that some project on others .
+We could say that it is the synthetic study of biodiversity, which focuses only on the specimens that exist in the same habitat and is dedicated to studying the way in which their actions can modify the natural environment.
+Ecological diversity analyzes the composition of the landscape, the variety of species that reside there and the influences that some project on others .

-One of the great names that comes to mind when thinking about biodiversity is Jacques Cousteau , a French researcher passionate about life and, above all, about our actions on the planet, who demonstrated great concern for the future of the Earth.
+One of the big names that comes up when thinking about biodiversity is Jacques Cousteau , a French researcher passionate about life and, above all, our actions on the planet, who demonstrated great concern for the future of the earth.

-In his extensive studies of life on Earth, Cousteau expressed the importance that small actions could have on the future of what surrounds us ; and, above all, he expressed his desire that our species become more attentive to the needs of the natural environment it faced when it approached nature and be respectful of what it found there, because the modification of the life of a small species could mean a natural rupture that had taken decades or even centuries to achieve and condemned to death who knows how many species.
+In his extensive studies of life on Earth, Cousteau expressed the relevance that small actions could have on the future of what surrounds us ; and, above all, he expressed his desire for our species to become more attentive to the needs of the natural environment that it faced when approaching nature and to be respectful of what was found there, therefore, the modification of the life of a minimal species could mean a natural break that had taken dozens of years or even centuries to achieve and condemned who knew how many species to death.